ProfessionalWiki/Network/README.md

 ## PHP Configuration

-The default value of all parameters can be changed by placing configuration in "LocalSettings.php".
+The default value of all parameters can be changed by placing the configuration in "LocalSettings.php".
 These configuration settings are available:

-* `$wgPageNetworkOptions` – options passed directly to the graph visualization library
+- `$wgPageNetworkOptions` – options passed directly to the graph visualization library
-* `$wgPageNetworkExcludeTalkPages` - indicates if talk pages should be excluded
+- `$wgPageNetworkExcludeTalkPages` - indicates if talk pages should be excluded
-* `$wgPageNetworkExcludedNamespaces` - IDs of namespaces to exclude
+- `$wgPageNetworkExcludedNamespaces` - IDs of namespaces to exclude
-* `$wgPageNetworkEnableDisplayTitle` - indicates if display title should be used for node labels by default
+- `$wgPageNetworkEnableDisplayTitle` - indicates if display title should be used for node labels by default
-* `$wgPageNetworkLabelMaxLength` - default maximum length for node labels
+- `$wgPageNetworkLabelMaxLength` - default maximum length for node labels

-Default values of these configuration settings can be found in "extension.json".
+The default values of these configuration settings can be found in "extension.json".
 Do not change "extension.json".

 **$wgPageNetworkOptions**